buzzqw/TUS/OBSS/OBSSv2-eng.md

 | Daylight | 6 m | 12 m | 1 hour |

 The duration indicated is expressed, when in minutes or hours, as real game time duration.

+>> Twilight or Darkvision?
+>>
+>> {
+The darkness that permeates the Earth is not just a lack of light but is alive and pulsing.
+Even though many of the new races should be able to see in the dark, this is not the case.
+Tazher and Calicante have made the darkness impenetrable for anyone.

 **Dim light** is the light beyond a light source.
 It's walking through a 3-meter corridor if it's only illuminated by light candles, it's a night with a full moon, it's a slightly obscured area.
 Generally speaking, a light source creates dim light in a radius twice that of normal light. **A creature in Dim Light has a -2 penalty to Awareness checks and a -1 penalty to Attack Rolls**.